API lifecycle

 Given a version number MAJOR.MINOR.PATCH, increment the:

-The API can change over time.
-Please keep your applications updated with the latest versions for the optimal behavior.
+APIs evolve over time.
+Keep your applications updated with the latest versions for optimal performance and new features.

 Major version